paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 Let's now look at the different execution paths our program may take by zooming out and sketching the program flow for our escrow program.

 Remember we have two parties _Alice_ and _Bob_ which means there are two `system_program` accounts.
 Because _Alice_ and _Bob_ want to transfer tokens, we'll make use of - you guessed it! - the `token program`.
 This program assigns each token its own account.
 Both _Alice_ and _Bob_ need an account for each token (which we'll call X and Y), so we get 4 more accounts.
 Since escrow creation and the trade won't happen inside a single transaction, it's probably a good idea to have another account to save some escrow data.
+Note that this account is created for each exchange.
 For now, our world looks like this:

 ![](../images/2020-12-24/2020-12-24-escrow-sketch-1.png)